NecRaul/crunchyroll-discount-mailer/README.md

 ## How it works

-You have to have a public wishlist(s) with more than 1 item in it.
-Each time you run the script, it will check all the items on your wishlist, compare it to the price you have specified, if any of them have gone below the specified price, you'll recieve an email with all the discounted items listed, along with their link and price.
+You need to have public wishlists with at least one item in them.
+When you run the script, it checks all items on your wishlists and compares their prices to the specified threshold.
+If an item's price falls below the threshold, you'll receive an email notification with the details of the discounted items.

 ## Variables